 Guided tours of the museum are offered daily during open hours with a reservation at least two weeks in advance.
 Groups must be minimum six people and maximum 60 people.
 A tour lasts 90 minutes and costs the same as general admission group rate.
 Call for more information.

 Bring your lunch and enjoy a picnic under native oak trees of China Gulch where the ’49ers prospected for gold.
-Enjoy our gold panning experience station and learn how to gold pan!
+Enjoy their gold panning experience station and learn how to gold pan!

 Angels Camp Museum received the BEST ATTRACTION award in the 2014 Calaveras Visitors Bureau Innovations in Tourism Awards for their new special programs, extension of hours and huge increase in visitation.